 Mom reminds herself that her goal is to raise a child who WANTS to control his anger and has the emotional intelligence to do it.
 That means that punishment

 won't help here.
-Instead, her needs to reconnect with her and to get some help managing his emotions.
+Instead, he needs to reconnect with her and to get some help managing his emotions.

-By the time Mom comes out of the bathroom five minutes later, she has shifted herself onto the high road of parenting.
-You know what the high road is --
+By the time Mom comes out of the bathroom a few minutes later, she has shifted herself onto the high road of parenting.
+You know what the high road is

 Mom goes over to her son and gets down on his level, although far enough back so that he can't hit her face.
 (Being on his level